cappy-pugliese/cappy_popgen_project/Part2_finishing-the-project.md

 ## Discussion

 Based on the PCAngsd data, it looks like there does appear to be some patterns based on location and year.
 This would make sense in terms of evolution in relation to time and dispersal.
 These patterns were seen most clearly in the last PCAngst I ran that only looked at the North American Pd samples, minus those four individuals that appeared to be identical cultures of each other and had some weird admixture stuff going on.
 Additionally, support for the European Origin hypothesis is also supported in this run of PCAngsd only looking at the Pd data.
-The European samples had two subpopulations, pop 3 and 11, that were also present in many of the North American samples.
+The European samples had two subpopulations, pop 3 and 11, that were also present in many of the North American samples, while none of the Asian subpopulations were not seen in the North American samples (not including the 4 odd cultured samples).

 ------------------------------------------------------------------------

-## Broader Analysis
+## Broader Analysis: Next Steps

 I was not able to run TESS or Aligatr in time for this project's deadline, but those are my next steps for my Master's Thesis project.
 They hopefully will not take long, and from there, I can get a better sense of any geographical patterns that are present.